Shirley Ryan AbilityLab Life Center

 Kenneth has been coaching high school football for the past 20 years, he has chosen to Semi-retire to pursue other interests.
 He still has an undying love for the game of football and is dedicated to the safety of our young athletes.
 He is a Motivational Speaker who speak to patients, students, business men and women, and people in the medical field.
 As a Peer Mentor at Lifecenter at The Shirley Ryan AbilityLab, he mentors those who have been catastrophically injured, and other disabilities, as well as support with transition for their families.
 In the past, he sat on the local school council board at Gwendolyn Brooks High School, The Board of Directors for Increase The Peace Foundation, Daryl Stingley Youth Foundation, and No Dope Express Foundation.

-Areas of Expertise: Civil Rights, Disability Rights, Program Development, Public Relations
+Expertise: Civil Rights, Disability Rights, Program Development, Public Relations

 Interests: Community Inclusion, Disability Rights, Sports & Recreation